Burning Sensations After Pooping: 7 Causes & Treatments.

 Your stool often presents in the last parts of your colon (the descending and sigmoid colon), insensitive to the Burning sensation.

 The last part of the anorectal canal and the perianal area is sensitive to the burning sensations from spicy foods.
-Therefore, when you poop, the spicy stools contact this area leading to the burning sensation after pooping.
+Therefore, when you poop, the spicy stools contact this area leading to a burning sensation after pooping.

 How to reduce the burning sensation from spicy foods?